 Who am I?
 I am a woman, a grown-up girl, a daughter, a mother, a dual citizen, a dreamer, a friend, a professional, and many others.
 Below is a summary of the experiences and skills relevant to the moment.

 Jen Sonstein Maidenberg, M.A. is a writer, researcher, and dreamworker.
 She received a Master of Arts degree in 2015 from the Shaindy Rudoff Creative Writing Program at Bar-Ilan University.

 Previously, she worked as a tech content marketing executive, a journalist, and a children’s book club editor.
 She also founded, in 2007, Mindful Living NJ, a consulting company.
 She is currently a student of Natural Dreamwork.
 Her full professional bio may be found on LinkedIn.

 As a freelance journalist, Jen has reported for multiple news outlets — including The Times of Israel and the Arizona Jewish Post — covering books, literature, healing therapies, science, technology, psychic phenomena, community activism, and cultural events.

-While living in the Northern Israel kibbutz community of Hannaton from 2010-2017, Jen received a Master of Arts degree at the Shaindy Rudoff Graduate Program in Creative Writing at Bar-Ilan University.
+While living in the Northern Israel kibbutz community of Hannaton from 2010-2017, Jen studied creative nonfiction and poetry at Bar-Ilan University in Tel Aviv.

 Jen guides those interested in exploring dreams as a means for healing.
 She has been researching precognitive (aka “psychic”) dreams for more than a decade, after her dreams starting showing up as real-life waking events and imagery.
-Realizing how in dreams, over time, she was healing past traumas and wounds, she devised a methodology for guiding others using dream journaling, storytelling, and the tracking of time and cycles.
+Realizing how in dreams, over time, she was confronting trauma and healing past wounds, she devised a methodology for guiding others using dream journaling, storytelling, and the mindful tracking of time and cycles.

 Jen also is currently a student of Natural Dreamwork, working her own dreams using this empirical approach, with the hopes of training and becoming certified in this method.